aahn33/llm-summary/README.md

 ## Using Each Method
 Each of the individual methods can be tested by navigating to the folder of the appropriate method and running the .py file of the method.
 The file_path is set to Gatsby.txt but this can be manually changed to whatever document is desired, as long as that document is added to the directory.

+## Warning
+Depending on when this code is tested, the OpenAI token might be deactivated.
+If so, replace the token with yours.